dmx-systems/dmx-documentation/docs/install.rst

 .. image:: _static/windows-choose-destination.png

 A new folder is created and the folder has the name of the ``.zip`` file.
-This is your *DMX Home* folder and you can now start DMX.
+This is your DMX home directory and you can now start DMX.

 Starting DMX
 ============